hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed not rendering of hCaptcha in Gravity Forms admin editor after adding the hCaptcha field.
 * Fixed not rendering of hCaptcha in Essential Addons admin editor.
 * Fixed switching between Security Settings on Fluent Forms Global Settings page.
+* Fixed layout for settings pages with RTL languages.
 * Fixed layout for Contact Form 7 with RTL languages.

 = 4.5.0 =